mycoboco/beluga/INSTALL.md

 of `beluga`.

-`beluga` takes advantage of an assembler and a linker from the target system and you has to ensure the driver be able to access them by giving proper paths in `as.h` and `ld.h`.
+`beluga` takes advantage of an assembler and a linker from the target system and you have to ensure the driver be able to access them by giving proper paths in `as.h` and `ld.h`.

 `as.h` is as simple as `beluga.h`: